Simplification Strategies for the Qutrit ZX-Calculus: Simplifying Qubit ZX-Diagrams

 The \emph{stabilizer fragment} of the calculus consists of all diagrams in which all phases are $\alpha=\frac{\pi n}{2}$, $n\in\mathbb{Z}$.
-In (Theorem 5.4, \cite{graph_theoretic_simplification}) the authors give an efficient algorithm for simplifying any qubit ZX-diagram to an equivalent diagram with fewer spiders.
+In \cite[Theorem 5.4]{graph_theoretic_simplification} the authors give an efficient algorithm for simplifying any qubit ZX-diagram (see Appendix \ref{app:qubit_zx_calculus}).
 The algorithm consists of consecutive applications of spider-eliminating rewrites.

-First it is shown that every diagram is equivalent to a \emph{graph-like} diagram: every spider is green, every edge is a Hadamard edge, there are no parallel edges or self-loops, every input and output wire is connected to a spider and every spider has at most one input or output wire.
-The following derivable rules are key to this:

-Then the following two rewrite rules, derived via \emph{local complementation} and \emph{pivoting}, can be used to eliminate spiders:

-For more details, see (Section 4, \cite{graph_theoretic_simplification}).
-Eq.~\eqref{eq:eliminate_clifford} says that we can remove any spider with phase $\pm\frac{\pi}{2}$ at the cost of performing a local complementation at said spider.
-Furthermore, Eq.~\eqref{eq:eliminate_pauli} says we can remove any pair of spiders with phases in $\{0, \pi\}$ connected by a Hadamard edge at the cost of performing a pivot along said edge.
-After each application of \eqref{eq:eliminate_clifford} or \eqref{eq:eliminate_pauli}, we can use \eqref{eq:maintain_graph_like} to remove any parallel Hadamard edges and ensure the diagram remains graph-like.

-In particular, and importantly to this work, this algorithm will \emph{efficiently} simplify any closed stabilizer diagram until it contains at most one spider, at which point the scalar it represents can be easily read off.
-By `efficiently' we mean via a sequence of spider elimination rewrites whose cost is polynomial in the initial number of spiders.
+In particular, this algorithm will efficiently simplify any closed stabilizer diagram until it contains at most one spider, at which point the scalar it represents can be easily read off.
+By `efficiently' we mean via a sequence of spider elimination rewrites whose cost is polynomial in the initial number of spiders and their legs.
 Note each such rewrite updates only a polynomial number of edges in the diagram, which prevents an overwhelming memory cost of the simplification procedure.